The 2025 tennis season in review: data, predictions & what we learned

 • Better capture of form momentum and fatigue factors

-3. Improved Data Quality
+3. Improved data quality

 • Enhance player profile data collection